GuyMitchy/UC-Expert-Patient/README.md

   - Medical information could be separated into distinct categories (medications, symptoms, treatments, etc.)
   - Better structuring would improve the AI's ability to retrieve relevant information

+- Knowledge Base Quality:

+  - The quality of AI bot responses rely on the quality of the knowledge base
+  - No knowledge of the App and how to direct users in the knowledge base

+- Ai Response Accuracy:

+- In general the AI responds according to it's prompt, but it can sometimes be overcautios and respond to a normal situation as an emergency situation.
+- The Ai sometimes adds "Assistant:" as a prefix to it's replies.
+- Rarely, if the user has entered no symptoms and asks about their symptoms, it may infer that the user is suffering from all common symptoms in the knowledge base.
+- The "You ONLY discuss medications the user is currently taking or has taken." prompt is followed inconsistently.

 - RAG Implementation: